apatronl/PhotoAlbum/README.md

 # PhotoAlbum
 This is a project I built for the class CS 4470: User Interface Software at Georgia Tech.

+Photo Album is an application built with Java, which allows you to view photos, annotate them, and organize them in a variety of ways.

 # Features
 - Gestures
 <p align="center">